 P: Polyuria, pharmaceuticals

-Acute incontinence can happen even in the young or middle aged by a variety of reasons as listed above.
+Acute incontinence can happen even in the young or middle-aged for a variety of reasons as listed above.
 Some common causes could be delirium/dementia from possible infection or drug use.
 Restricted mobility or retention due to trauma, cancer, or kidney stones.
-Infection especially urinary tract infection can cause this but other infections as well such as people acutely ill from a pneumonia may develop incontinence secondary to their temporary inability to self-care.
+Infection especially urinary tract infection can cause this but other infections as well such as people acutely ill from pneumonia may develop incontinence secondary to their temporary inability to self-care.
 Constipation can cause pressure on the bladder and lead to incontinence, especially in children.
-Disease causing polyuria such as diabetic onset or taking various pharmaceuticals that have it as a side-effect can cause incontinence.
+Disease-causing polyuria such as diabetic onset or taking various pharmaceuticals that have it as a side-effect can cause incontinence.
 This usually resolves with treatment of underlying conditions or discontinuing the medication.

 3. STING = Symptoms for Hyperthyroidism

 I: Intolerance to heat, irregular menstruation, irritability, irregular eyes (bulging, weakness)

 G: Goitre and gastrointestinal problems (diarrhea/constipation/nausea/vomiting), also called Graves Disease

 Hyperthyroidism is an overactive thyroid causing excessive thyroid hormone to circulate.
 The most common form is Graves Disease.
 Too much thyroid hormone causes increase metabolism and speeds up the sympathetic nervous system.
 Think of it resembling an overdose of adrenaline or caffeine and you will picture the clinical symptoms as above.